 “Champions of the World”

-Wolves played a number of ‘floodlit friendlies’ against some of the top sides in Europe – the most famous match saw Wolves defeat Honvéd 3-2, whose team included many Hungarian national team players who had just beaten England twice.
+Wolves played a number of floodlit friendlies against some of the top sides in Europe.
+The most famous match saw Wolves defeat Honved 3-2, whose team included many of the Hungarian national side who had just beaten England twice.

 The result led the national media to proclaim Wolves “Champions of the World”.
 Others, notably Gabriel Hanot, editor of French magazine l’Equipe, wanted a competition where the best teams in Europe would play each other and Wolves’ floodlit wins were the catalyst for the formation of the European Cup.

 Now known as the UEFA Champions League, Wolves were one of the first British clubs to take part in the competition.

 Two further league championship titles were won by the club in the 1957/58 and 1958/59 seasons, before another FA Cup – Wolves’ fourth and most recent – was added to the trophy cabinet in 1960, thanks to a 3-0 final victory over Blackburn Rovers.